corrode/corrode.github.io/content/blog/composition/index.md

 ## Adding Subscriptions

-How do we add subscriptions to our system?
+Next to one-time orders, you would also like to offer a subscription service, which allows customers to receive a box of candy every month.
+So you get to work.

-The most pragmatic way might be to add a `subscription` field to the `Order` struct.
+The most pragmatic way might be to add an `is_subscription` field to the `Order` struct.

 ```rust
 #[derive(Debug, Deserialize, Serialize)]